 You can use nisping to resync a lagging or out of sync replica server.

 Alternatively, you can use the -M option with most NIS+ commands to specify that the command must obtain namespace information from the domain's master server.
 In this way you can be sure that you are obtaining and using the most up-to-date information.
 (However, you should use the -M option only when necessary because a main point of having and using replicas to serve the namespace is to distribute the load and thus increase network efficiency.)

-In Solaris Release 2.4 and earlier, the /var/nis directory contained two files named hostname.dict and hostname.log.
+In the Solaris 2 release, the /var/nis directory contained two files named hostname.dict and hostname.log.
 It also contained a subdirectory named /var/nis/hostname.
-Starting with Solaris Release 2.5, the two files were renamed trans.log and data.dict, and the subdirectory is named /var/nis/data.
+Starting with the Solaris 2.5 release, the two files were renamed trans.log and data.dict, and the subdirectory is named /var/nis/data.

-In Solaris Release 2.5, the content of the files were also changed and they are not backward compatible with Solaris Release 2.4 or earlier.
-Thus, if you rename either the directories or the files to match the Solaris Release 2.4 patterns, the files will not work with either the Solaris Release 2.4 or the Solaris Release 2.5 or later versions of rpc.nisd.
-Therefore, you should not rename either the directories or the files.
+In the Solaris 2.5 release, the content of the files were also changed and they are not backward compatible with the Solaris 2 releases.
+Thus, if you rename either the directories or the files to match the Solaris 2.4 patterns, the files will not work with either the Solaris 2.4 release or current Solaris releases that use the newer version of the rpc.nisd command.
+Therefore, do not rename either the directories or the files.